Spin-Hall magnetoresistance in quasi-two-dimensional antiferromagnetic insulator/metal bilayer systems: High-temperature limit

 \section{High-temperature limit}

-In this appendix, we derive analytic results by considering the leading term in the high-temperature region.
+Here, we derive analytic results by considering the leading term in the high-temperature region.
 At sufficiently high temperatures, the system Hamiltonian of the AFI can be approximated by a one-site Hamiltonian because the correlation length becomes very short.
-Assuming zero staggered magnetization, the approximate Hamiltonian is given as
+Assuming zero staggered magnetization, the approximate Hamiltonian is